TheOdinProject/curriculum/ruby/ruby.md

     > end.call("howdy! ")
     howdy! => "howdy! "        # not nil because we gave it a return

 The second additional closure is called a **Method** because, well, it's the closest of the four (blocks, Procs, lambdas, and Methods) to an actual method.
 Which it is.
-"Method"'s (capitalized because they're actually a class of their own) are really just a convenient way to pass a normal method to another normal method by wrapping the symbol of its name in the word `method()`.
-So what?
+"Method"'s (capitalized because they're actually a class of their own) are really just a convenient way to pass a normal method to another normal method by wrapping the symbol of its name in the word `method()`  So what?
 To use the same example as we have been so far:

     class Array
       def my_each(some_method)